geekywrites/datascience/README.md

-This Repository Consists of Free Resources needed for a person to learn Datascience from the beginning to end.
+This repository is a compilation of resources needed to learn Datascience.

 This repository is divided into Four main Parts.
-They are

 Part 1:- [Roadmap]